 - When ready to serve, warm the sauce slightly to spoon over bread puddings, pancakes, cake, or ice cream.

-For a thicker sauce, simmer it over low heat for about 5 to 8 minutes after it has come to a boil.
-For a little different taste, you can replace the vanilla extract with 1/4 teaspoon of almond extract or with 2 teaspoons of grated orange zest.
-You can also swap out the lemon juice for orange juice if you like.
+- Replace the vanilla extract with 1/4 teaspoon of almond extract or with 2 teaspoons of grated orange zest.
+You can also swap orange juice instead of lemon juice if you like.